MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/configure-hybrid-onedrive-for-business.md

 ms.custom:
 - seo-marvel-apr2020
 ms.assetid: f1dfdac2-81ad-452f-b5b6-df9e5a8e976e
-description: "Connect your on-premises SharePoint Server environment with OneDrive for Business."
+description: "Connect your on-premises SharePoint Server environment with OneDrive."
 ---

-# Configure hybrid OneDrive for Business
+# Configure hybrid Microsoft OneDrive

 [!INCLUDE[appliesto-2013-2016-2019-SPO-md](../includes/appliesto-2013-2016-2019-SPO-md.md)]

  **This article is part of a roadmap of procedures for configuring SharePoint hybrid solutions.
 Be sure you're [following a roadmap](configuration-roadmaps.md) when you do the procedures in this article.**

-You can redirect users to OneDrive for Business, on the navigation bar or the app launcher, when they select **OneDrive** or **Sites**.
-This article provides the steps to configure your on-premises environment to connect with OneDrive for Business.
-You can find an overview of the process in [Plan for hybrid OneDrive for Business](/sharepoint/hybrid/plan-hybrid-onedrive-for-business).
+You can redirect users to Microsoft OneDrive, on the navigation bar or the app launcher, when they select **OneDrive** or **Sites**.
+This article provides the steps to configure your on-premises environment to connect with OneDrive.
+You can find an overview of the process in [Plan for hybrid OneDrive](/sharepoint/hybrid/plan-hybrid-onedrive-for-business).

 ## Video demonstration

-This video shows a walkthrough of configuring hybrid OneDrive for Business.
+This video shows a walkthrough of configuring hybrid OneDrive.

-**Video: Configure hybrid OneDrive for Business**
+**Video: Configure hybrid OneDrive**

 > [!VIDEO https://www.microsoft.com/videoplayer/embed/a65546fb-4981-4a66-a9b6-0659382b5efb?autoplay=false]
 > [!NOTE]